 Seek local talent for local work

-With that in mind, look for help from people actually working with translation of advertisements in the market you’re targeting – local experts who know the culture and language at native level.
+Before you expand to new markets, look for help from people actually working with translation of advertisements in the market you’re targeting – local experts who know the culture and language at native level.
 Always give them permission to question and suggest things.
 (And as an aside, it’s always easier to translate into your own language than your own into a foreign one.)

 Think about imagery as much the words